collapsed-stacks/startups/questions/13506/freelancing-using-my-own-name-vs-creating-a-business-name.md

 - tagged: `freelancing`
 - score: 1

-<p>What are the disadvantages and advantages of using my own name vs. creating a business name?</p>
+What are the disadvantages and advantages of using my own name vs. creating a business name?

 ## Answer 13509